-To construct a model for two-phase flow with phase transfer, one needs a fluid-mechanical model, a model to describe the phase transfer, and a thermo-dynamic model or equation of state (EOS).
-In the following, each of these models will be presented.
+To construct a model for two-phase flow with phase transfer, we need a fluid-mechanical model, a model to describe the phase transfer, and a thermo-dynamic model or equation of state (EOS).
+In the following, we will present each of these models.

-Fluid-mechanical model
+2.1 Fluid-mechanical model

 Fluid-mechanical models for two-phase flow are often averaged over a certain area or volume to reduce the computational cost and remove the need to explicitly model the location of the gas-liquid interface.
-Such averaged models are typically formulated as hyperbolic equation systems for mass, momentum and energy.
-In order to focus on the effect of the numerical solution of the phase transfer model, it is desirable to use a fluid-mechanical model which is as simple as possible.
-In this paper, a four-equation homogeneous flow model is chosen, with one mass balance (continuity) equation for each phase, together with equations for conservation of total momentum and energy,
+Such averaged models are typically formulated as conservation equations for mass, momentum and energy.
+In order to focus on the effect of the numerical solution of the phase transfer model, we wish to use a fluid-mechanical model which is as simple as possible.
+We choose a four-equation homogeneous flow model, with one mass balance (continuity) equation for each phase, together with equations for conservation of total momentum and energy,